AncestryDNA Test Reviews: Pros, Cons, And A Personal Account

 What’s The Buzz Online About AncestryDNA?

 So, what do AncestryDNA customers have to say about their services and results?
-As part of our AncestryDNA kit reviews, we compiled both positive and negative feedback from users we found around the web.
+As part of our AncestryDNA kit reviews, we compiled positive and negative feedback from users we found online.
 See below for a sample of our findings.

 Positive Reviews